Azerbaijan women's basketball team clinch historic win in European cup final

 Senior Hamas official Basem Naim confirmed the decision on Facebook, adding that other Palestinian factions had also notified mediators of their approval.
 Egypt and Qatar, with U.S. support, have been leading the talks.
 An Israeli official confirmed the proposal had been received, though no response was issued.

 The deal would suspend Israeli military operations in Gaza City, setting a framework for a comprehensive settlement to end the nearly two-year-old war.
-A source familiar with the process said it closely mirrored an earlier plan accepted by Israel that was put forward by U.S. envoy Steve Witkoff.
+A source familiar with the process said it closely mirrored an earlier plan accepted by Israel that was put forward by U.S. special envoy Steve Witkoff.

 Mediators met Hamas representatives in Cairo on Sunday, followed by talks between Qatari Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani, Egyptian President Abdel Fattah el-Sisi, and Hamas officials on Monday.